Golden Globes Nominations: 21 Biggest Snubs and Surprises

 Although 2017 has been called the year of the woman, the Globes managed to overlook two of the biggest female-led hits of the year: “Beauty and the Beast,” the most successful movie of 2017 so far, was snubbed in the musical/comedy category, and “Wonder Woman” was shut out for any awards.
 Other surprises: Jordan Peele didn’t get a nomination for writing or directing “Get Out,” although his movie did receive two nominations (for best picture and actor).

 Guillermo del Toro’s “The Shape of Water,” a love story between a lonely woman and a monster, led all movies with seven nominations.
 “The Post” and “Three Billboards Outside Ebbing, Missouri” each picked up six nods.
-On the TV side, there was at least good news for strong female protagonists.
-HBO’s “Big Little Lies” landed six nominations and FX’s “Feud” scored four.
+On the TV side, HBO’s “Big Little Lies” landed six nominations and FX’s “Feud” scored four.

 Here are the 21 biggest snubs and surprises from the Hollywood Foreign Press Association: